PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 |br|

-End-user Authorization with Device-code Flow
+End-user Authorization with Device Code Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: images/enduser_auth.png

-End-users are authorized using the Device-code Flow.
+End-users are authorized using the Device Code Flow.
 When users run panda-client tools like ``pathena`` and ``prun`` in console terminals, the tools prompt users to authenticate themselves by visiting links in their web browsers.
 Users are redirected to their own ID providers, and after successful authentication,